Applications for LE Croatia open November 1, 2018!

-- Living Conditions: Moderate (plumbing, some internet)
+- Living Conditions: Modern (Some internet)

 THE IDEAL VOLUNTEER

 LE encourages volunteers to teach creatively.
 If you love to sing, teach your kids the words to your favorite Billy Joel song then have the class write and perform an original rap.
 If you love to act, hold a drama festival on the last day and invite the entire village.
 It’s your classroom, your world!
 The students you will be teaching relish the opportunity to study with a native English speaker.
 The older students recognize the value in learning an important international language and eagerly ask about English colloquialisms and American culture.
 For the younger students, simply interacting with a native English speaker helps transform the language from work sheets and verb conjugations into something more real.
 There is nothing more rewarding than watching your students grow and learn.
-Even if your students aren’t exactly fluent by the end of the summer you may have ignited their interest in English and helped them to dream bigger about their future.
+Even if your students aren’t exactly fluent by the end of the summer you may have ignited their interest in English and language, and have helped them to dream big about their futures.

-MEET YOUR PROGRAM DIRECTOR, JENNY!
+MEET YOUR PROGRAM DIRECTOR, SUSIE!